Home icon

 Technology

 Young children encounter technology throughout their everyday routines.
 Technology tools can provide hands-on learning opportunities when educators and caregivers purposefully include technology in activities.
-Browse Everyday Early Intervention: Technology is Everywhere and discover helpful tips for using technology with young children to search for music for dancing and for videos or photos online that answer children’s questions.
 You also can use technology tools such as photography and audio or video recordings to document children’s learning.
 Consider teaching older children how to take photos and videos of their creations as they learn to use phones or tablets.
+Learn more in the resource lists:

 Engineering